MOhammedRiaad/React-Interview-Questions/README.md

 ### 83. What is strict mode in React?

-`React.StrictMode` is an useful component for highlighting potential problems in an application.
-Just like `<Fragment>`, `<StrictMode>` does not render any extra DOM elements.
+`React.StrictMode` is a useful component for highlighting potential problems in an application.
+Just like `<Fragment>` and `<StrictMode>`, it does not render any extra DOM elements.
 It activates additional checks and warnings for its descendants.
 These checks apply for *development mode* only.

 ```jsx harmony
 import React from 'react'